As we have seen, we can do all of the mail retrieval outside of

 non-zero, even when the updating process succeeded; however, it is hard to tell

-such pseudo-errors from real ones like login failed
+such pseudo-errors from real ones like login failed.

 If you need more refinement, it may be useful to wrap the mail-retrieval

-program in a shell-script, for example fetchmail
+program in a shell-script, for example fetchmail returns 1 to

 indicate ‘no mail’; we can handle that with: